-Medicare assignment is optional
+Medicare assignment is optional for care providers

-Brent Leavitt, a licensed insurance agent and health care solutions adviser for Nevada Benefits, said that if a doctor is enrolled in the Medicare program, they must accept the current rules.
+Physicians are not required to accept Medicare assignment, but most do.2 Brent Leavitt, a licensed insurance agent and health care solutions adviser for Nevada Benefits, said that if a doctor is enrolled in the Medicare program, they must accept the current rules.

-Benefits of choosing a participating doctor
+Cost benefits of choosing a participating doctor

-Medicare.gov states that if your medical provider accepts assignment, you could benefit in the following 3 ways:
+If your medical provider accepts assignment, you could benefit in the following 3 ways: